 Update Your OS

 If you’ve ever read one of our many articles, you’ve likely seen this recommendation before.
-That’s because many of our technical woes are the result of outdated software.
+That’s because many of our technical woes result from outdated software.
 This is also true for the Bluetooth connectivity function that your Airpods rely on to work properly.

 Although software issues typically affect both Airpods, it’s worth trying an update.
 Here’s how to update your Apple device: